Faʻatuatua i le Atua Samoa ua Tasi

 Faʻatuatua i le Atua Samoa ua Tasi (FAST; Samoa United in Faith) is a political party in Samoa.
-It was founded by MP La'auli Leuatea Polataivao and is currently led by Prime Minister Fiamē Naomi Mataʻafa.
+It was founded and is led by MP Laʻauli Leuatea Schmidt.
+FAST was led by Prime Minister Fiamē Naomi Mataʻafa from 2021 until she was removed as leader in January 2025.

 Formation

 The party was registered on 30 July 2020, and in August 2020 began announcing candidates for the 2021 Samoan general election.
-It opposes controversial constitutional amendments proposed by the Human Rights Protection Party government of Tuila'epa Sa'ilele Malielegaoi, and supports a two term limit for the prime minister.
+It opposes controversial constitutional amendments proposed by the Human Rights Protection Party government of Tuilaʻepa Saʻilele Malielegaoi, and supports a two-term limit for the prime minister.
 It also supports decentralising services to villages.

-On 28 August 2020, party leader La'auli Leuatea Polataivao Schmidt was re-elected to Parliament in the 2020 Gagaifomauga No. 3 by-election.
-Thus becoming the party’s first elected MP.
+On 28 August 2020, party leader Laʻauli Leuatea Schmidt was reelected to Parliament in the 2020 Gagaifomauga No. 3 by-election, thus becoming the party’s first elected MP.

 On 2 September 2020, the party announced it would join forces with the Samoa National Democratic Party and Tumua ma Puleono parties to contest the 2021 election.
 SNDP and Tumua ma Puleono candidates ran under the FAST banner, with only one candidate in each constituency.

 Following the resignation of Deputy Prime Minister Fiamē Naomi Mataʻafa from Cabinet, the FAST party invited her to lead it.
 She declined, as she wished to complete the Parliamentary term.
 On 13 January 2021 Mata'afa announced that she would be joining FAST after Parliament has risen for the election.

 In March 2021 she was elected to lead FAST.

 2021 election

 The party nominated 50 candidates for the 2021 election.
-It engaged in online fundraising, and by 12 January had raised AUD$19,277 (WST$37,102.18) via Australian crowdfunding site MyCause.
-In January 2021 it began an "election roadshow", Prime Minister Tuilaepa denounced the roadshow as a "foreign practice", and encouraged his supporters to gatecrash FAST events to counter the party's "brainwashing".
+It engaged in online fund-raising, and by 12 January had raised AUD$19,277 (WST$37,102.18) via Australian crowd-funding site MyCause.
+In January 2021 it began an "election roadshow", Prime Minister Malielegaoi denounced the roadshow as a "foreign practice", and encouraged his supporters to gatecrash FAST events to counter the party's "brainwashing".

 On 13 January 2021, former Prime Minister and O le Ao o le Malo (Head of State) Tui Ātua Tupua Tamasese Efi publicly backed the party.

 On 29 January, the party revealed that it had begun talks with the Tautua Samoa Party to form a "grand coalition" to oust the government.

 Preliminary results from the 2021 election showed the party winning 25 seats in parliament.
 Independent MP Tuala Iosefo Ponifasio later joined the FAST Party, bringing their total to 26.
 Defeated Prime Minister Tuila'epa Sa'ilele Malielegaoi refused to leave office, leading to the 2021 Samoan constitutional crisis.
 The crisis was resolved by Samoa's Court of Appeal on 23 July 2021, which ruled that FAST had been the government since 24 May.